+TN PoP Certificate Management Procedures

+This section describes the procedures that are used to issue PoP certificates to the Customer AF.

+External Account Binding

+To simplify the PoP certificate authorization process for the Customer AF, the ACME interface between the Customer AF and TN Provider will utilize the External Account Binding mechanism to pre-authorize the ACME Account.
+A protocol-level description of the External Account Binding procedure is provided in Figure 5.

+Figure 5.
+Pre-authorizing ACME Account using External Account Binding

+During service activation, the TN Provider configures the Customer AF with external account binding information in the form of two data items; a key-id that identifies the Customer account, and a MAC-key that serves as a shared secret between the TN provider and Customer AF.

+At ACME account creation time, the Customer AF builds a JWS that contains the key-id and the ACME account public key, and is signed using the MAC-key.
+This JWS is included in an externalAccountBinding field in the JWS of the new-account request.

+On receiving the new-account request, the ACME Proxy verifies the externalAccountBinding field as described in [acme draft], and if valid, binds the newly created ACME account to the Customer account identified by the key-id.
+The ACME Proxy pre-authorizes the ACME account to issue PoP certificates for the set of TNs delegated to the customer.

+and 5) The Customer AF orders a new PoP certificate via 4).
+The ACME Proxy provides the interworking functionality between 4) and 5) to fulfill the order.
+If the set of TNs identified in the order falls within the scope pre-authorized for this ACME account, then the ACME proxy issues the certificate via 4) without challenging the Customer AF to prove it has authority for the set of TNs.
+The PoP certificate itself is ordered and issued via 5), following the procedures specified in [SHAKEN spec].

-TN PoP Cert Management Message Flow
+Certificate Management Message Flow

-Figure 5Figure 4 shows the message flow to obtain a PoP certificate.

-Note – this section contains a number of open issues – mostly related to how can we take advantage of the close relationship between TN Provider and Customer AF to simplify the ACME procedure (and therefore encourage adoption).
-For example, how does the ACME Proxy authenticate the Customer AF?

-Figure 5

-Figure 4.
+Figure 6.
 Procedure to obtain PoP certificate

-This procedure assumes that the TN Provider has already obtained a valid SPC token from the STI-PA, and has created an ACME account with the STI-CA. At service turn-up time, the Customer AF obtains a set of TNs from the TN Provider.
-The TN Provider also provides the Customer AF with the information it needs to obtain a PoP certificate covering those TNs, including the ACME credentials it will need to obtain a PoP certificate, and a URL to the ACME directory resource.
+This procedure assumes the following initial conditions have been met:

+The TN Provider has obtained a valid SPC token from the STI-PA, and has created an ACME account with the STI-CA, as defined by the SHAKEN Governance Model and Certificate Management specification [ref].

+The Customer AF has obtained the SPC value and its set of delegated TNs from the TN Provider, plus the information it needs to obtain a PoP certificate covering those TNs, including External Account Binding data, , and the URL of the ACME Proxy’s directory resource.

-The Customer AF queries the ACME directory resource to obtain the other ACME URLs it will need to obtain a certificate, including the new-account and new-order URLs.
+The Customer AF has queried the ACME directory resource to obtain the other ACME URLs it will need to obtain a certificate, including the new-account and new-order URLs.
 (Note that in the case of PoP certificates, both the new-account and new order URLs will resolve to the TN Provider’s ACME Proxy.)
 Once it has this information, the Customer AF initiates the following procedure to obtain a PoP certificate:

 The CAF-KMS generates a public/private key pair for the PoP certificate, and stores the private key in the SKS.

-The CAF-KMS generates a 2nd public/private key pair for the ACME account, and requests creation of a new ACME account using the new-account URL (i.e., to the ACME Proxy).
-The new account is identified by the account’s public key.
-The ACME Proxy creates its local version of the account, and returns an ACME “account created” response to the CAF-KMS.
+The CAF-KMS generates a 2nd public/private key pair for the ACME account, and requests creation of a new ACME account using the new-account URL.
+The new-account request contains the externalAccountBinding information that was provided by the TN Provider.
+The ACME Proxy creates its local instance of the account, pre-authorizes the account using the received externalAccountBinding information, and returns an ACME “201 Created” response to the CAF-KMS.

-Question – can we simplify the account creation process for the CAF-KMS; e.g., have the ACME Proxy generate the account key pair and provide it to the CAF-KMS (would provide a kind of “shared-secret” authentication), or have the ACME Proxy create the account on behalf of the CAF-KMS?